kodaliprasannakumar/learning/README.md

 ## Contributing

-Contributions to improve Botadoodle are welcome.
+Contributions to improve Wizzle are welcome.
 Please feel free to submit a pull request or open an issue.